Community Pediatric Asthma Service

 Breathing Well

 There are things other than asthma that can impact breathing.
-These things are called by many different names (confusing!) and may, or may not, have anything to do with your asthma.
+These things are called by many different names (confusing!) and may, or may not, have anything to do with asthma.

 Exercise-Induced Laryngeal Obstruction (EILO)

 Exercise-Induced Laryngeal Obstruction (EILO) is a condition where your vocal cords close with intense exercise.
 It can be mistaken as exercise-induced asthma.
-It can also be referred to as Vocal Cord Dysfunction (VCD).

 Resources: